Soccer AM: Big Stan Hibbert

-His catchphrase was "I'm Here All Week".
+His catchphrases were "I'm Here All Week & Centrifugal Force".

 Topless Weather

-Sheephead reads the weather, with frequent references to gravy and alight drizzle.
+Sheephead reads the weather, with frequent references to gravy and a light drizzle.

 Brad Bobley

 This is a sketch which was a parody of the new American manager of Swansea City, Bob Bradley.
-The sketch is a light hearted take on the way Americans take "Soccer" and expressions used, phrases were coined in a similar way to the previous Boston Goals sketch as Fenners who had played "Mike Schweinberger" also played Bobley.
+The sketch is a light-hearted take on the way Americans take "Soccer" and expressions used.
+Phrases were coined in a similar way to the previous Boston Goals sketch as Fenners who had played "Mike Schweinberger" also played Bobley.
 The theme was the "Brad Bobley Soccer Camp" and each week he would show participants how to execute a variety of different football skills such as Penalties, Free Kicks and challenges.
 The segment would often feature Bobley lambasting and swearing at Rocket and hitting him over the head with his clipboard.
 He coined the phrase "Megnuts, so sweet" in reference to a "Nutmeg".
 The real Bradley was dismissed after only a few months in the Swansea job, but Soccer AM continued with the Brad Bobley character for the rest of the 2016–17 season.
 This led to a new feature called "Megnuts of the Week".
-When asked about Bradley's sacking AFC Bournemouth manager Eddie Howe accidentally referred to him by naming him "Brad", this was picked up on by the show who played it the following week.
+When asked about Bradley's sacking AFC Bournemouth manager, Eddie Howe accidentally referred to him by naming him "Brad".
+This was picked up on by the show who played it the following week.